Neutral Milk Hotel: Hiatus and cult following

 Fans of Neutral Milk Hotel were not told why the band went on hiatus.
 Some were angry, and accused Mangum of being selfish, and others wrote hoax blog posts giving fake details of upcoming tours and other false information.
 The speculation and online discussions raised the profile of the band, to the point that Neutral Milk Hotel and, in particular, In the Aeroplane Over the Sea gained a cult following and converted Mangum into a larger-than-life figure.
 In 2003, Creative Loafing writer Kevin Griffis dedicated an entire cover story to trying to track down Mangum for personal closure.
 The search ended when Mangum sent him an email that read: "I'm not an idea.
 I am a person, who obviously wants to be left alone."
 Journalist Mark Richardson attempted to explain In the Aeroplane Over the Sea's rise in popularity: "Because [Mangum] was inaccessible, there was no outlet for connection other than the record itself and other fans who shared a passion.
 By doing nothing, Neutral Milk Hotel developed a cult."

-In the Aeroplane Over the Sea's critical standing rose tremendously in the years after its release, which journalist Luke Winkie attributes to the cult following.
+In the Aeroplane Over the Sea's critical standing rose tremendously in the years after its release, which Winkie attributes to the cult following.
 Domino Recording Company released a reissue in 2005, which was awarded a perfect 10/10 score by Mark Richardson of Pitchfork.
 Richardson wrote: "It's a record of images, associations, and threads; no single word describes it so well as the beautiful and overused kaleidoscope."
 Other music outlets such as AllMusic and the Encyclopedia of Popular Music also gave the album perfect scores.
 In the Aeroplane Over the Sea's sales figures increased during the 2000s, with an estimated 140,000 copies sold by 2005.
 Polygon writer Garrett Martin noted how fans of the album were "incredibly passionate", recording covers for YouTube, writing poetry, and forming tribute bands.
 Martin said: "The fanbase might be relatively small, but it's fervent."